kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 ----------------------------------
 612,288      96     6378

 The system can process around 6378 messages per second in our experiment.
 The bottleneck of the system is the sentiment analysis subsystem.
-There are two approach to improve the performance.
+There are two approaches to improve performance.
 One is to add more computing resources to the sentiment subsystem.
 The other approach is to ship some sentiment analysis containers to those machines that Flink taskmanager reside.
 With the Redis datastore, you can also serve more than 100,000 clients concurrently.

 # Discussion
 In this section, we are going to present some of the future works that can be done to the current system.
-Our system is highly extendable, it's easy to integrate other social media source like Reddit, Facebook etc. It requires minimal changes to the data extraction logic and redeploy the program.
+Our system is highly extendable, it's easy to integrate other social media sources like Reddit, Facebook, etc. It requires minimal changes to the data extraction logic and redeploys the program.
 Users can push data that they collected from other media to the Kafka cluster.
 Then they need to define the structure of these data and extract texts for sentiment analysis.

-Our system still has much room for improvements.
+Our system still has much room for improvement.
 First, We only used several features of each tweets.
-In future, we plan to extend the system to include more features of tweets.
-This will give our users a broader overview to current status of cryptocurrencyies.
+In the future, we plan to extend the system to include more features of tweets.
+This will give our users a broader overview of the current status of cryptocurrencies.

-Second, the system running parameters (eg.window size) are hard coded, in future, we plan to make it configurable dynamically.
+Second, the system running parameters (eg.window size) are hardcoded, in the future, we plan to make it configurable dynamically.
 We will optimize the system by taking into account user requirements.

 Third, other indicators can be introduced into the system.
 Currently, we only got two descriptive indicators.
-More quantitative indicators can be measured and improve the predicting result by combining them together according to weight.
+More quantitative indicators can be measured and improve the predicting result by combining them according to weight.

 # Conclusion
 In this big data era, there are more and more real-time data being produced.
-Social media data is one typical example real-time data that keeps generating every seconds.
-In this paper, we presented a real-time cryptocurrency price analysis system that supports custormer decision making.
+Social media data is one typical example of real-time data that keeps generating every second.
+In this paper, we presented a real-time cryptocurrency price analysis system that supports customers decision making.
 We started by introducing the evolution of large scale data processing framework.
 And illustrated some pros and cons of using batch processing systems.
 Then, we demonstrated that the demand for stream processing framework is increasing rapidly.
-We compared several streaming frameworks: Storm, Spark streaming and Flink.
+We compared several streaming frameworks: Storm, Spark streaming, and Flink.
 We concluded that Flink is the framework that offers the most flexible functionalities.
-It's a native streaming processing framework which is natural in real world.
+It's a native streaming processing framework that is natural in the real world.
 We have implemented the system and have done some experiments on it.
 The system can handle over 6378 messages per second in our experiment.
 Finally, we discussed the future improvement direction of the system.

 # References
 Coindesk, (2020).
 URL: https://www.coindesk.com/